-Discrimination and Harassment Complaint Procedure
+5125-R STUDENT DISCRIMINATION /HARASSMENT and TITLE IX SEXUAL HARASSMENT

+5125-R

+COMPLAINT PROCEDURES

-This procedure has been adopted by the Board in order to provide a method of prompt and equitable resolution of employee complaints of discrimination and harassment as described in policies 2401 - Nondiscrimination/Equal Opportunity and 2403 - Harassment and Sexual Harassment of Employees.
-This procedure may also be used, to the extent applicable, by visitors, including parents, volunteers and others having lawful access to the schools who wish to make a complaint of discrimination or harassment.
-Complaints alleging harassment or discrimination of students based on a protected category should be addressed through the Board's Student Discrimination and Harassment Complaint Procedure (Policy 5130).
+The Board has adopted these student procedures in order to provide prompt and equitable resolution of reports and complaints of unlawful discrimination and harassment of students, including sexual harassment, as described in policies 2401- Nondiscrimination/Equal Opportunity and Human Rights and 5125 Harassment and Sexual Harassment of Students.

+Complaints alleging discrimination or harassment of employees or other third parties based on a protected status should be addressed through the Board's Employee and Third Party Discrimination and Harassment Complaint Procedure (Policy 2404).

-Any individual who is unsure about whether discrimination or harassment has occurred and/or or which complaint procedure applies is encouraged to contact the Human Rights Officer (or HRO)/Title IX Coordinator.
+Any individual who is unsure about whether unlawful discrimination or harassment has occurred and/or or which complaint procedure applies is encouraged to contact the Human Rights Officer (or HRO)/Title IX Coordinator.

-Ms. Lynessa Huntley Director of Human Resources.
-Title IX Coordinator 100 West Street, Milford, NH 03055 603-673-2202 Lynessa.Huntley@milfordk12.org
+Ms. Lynessa Huntley

+Director of Human Resources, Title IX Coordinator

+100 West Street, Milford, NH 03055

+603-673-2202

+Lynessa.huntley@milfordk12.org